 - 4. Next, click the "Begin Programming" button on the bottom of the programming interface to begin programming your board. - 5.
 Notice the progress report bar, when programming is finished, you will see a - a.
 "Progress: Done" when programming is finished. - b.
 NOTE: You will also want to verify that the POWER and RUN LED's on the programming pod itself are off before disconnecting from a controller. - 6.
-Next move your programming pod from port J21 to J22. - Select the J22 checkbox on the Smartrise programming application and then click the "Begin Programming" button. - 8.
+Next move your programming pod from port J21 to J22, then click on the J22 check box and begin programming. - 7.
 When programming is finished: